 After the procedure is done on our end, you will receive two CNAME records (one for the subdomain, and another one representing an SSL certificate).
 Set up your subdomain to point to the two CNAME records in order to establish the connection.

 Finally, go to your form’s Publish → Link → Options section, tick on Use your domain, and enter the subdomain.

-Domain aliasing is now active.
-The form URL has been replaced with the alias in all of the publishing options.
+The subdomain is now active.
+The form URL has been replaced with the domain alias in all of the publishing options and it is secured.
 Copy/paste the form code normally.
-The domain alias will be used instead of our domain name.
+Your subdomain will be used instead of our domain name from now on.